ndrpnt/ndrpnt.dev/posts/2025-08-09-gitops-secret-management-strategies.md

 * One needs to work on data durability: that additional, stateful, component must be backed-up and/or replicated in multiple locations, and ideally providers.
 * The distinction between secret _store_ and secret _manager_ is somewhat idiosyncratic, as most products combine features of both.
 Nevertheless I think making this distinction helps building a clearer mental model.

+### Key Management Service (KMS)

+* In its simplest form, a KMS is a service that manages encryption keys and offers two operations: `encrypt` and `decrypt`.
+* Every secret access is authorized and logged.

-## KMS
+## Secret Store vs. KMS

+## SOPS

+* Data keys must be rotated regularly, and whenever someone is offboarded, with `sops rotate`.
+Otherwise someone that was authorized on the KMS could have kept a copy of the plaintext data key, and can decrypt secrets offline (without calling the KMS), _including new entries added using the same data key_.

 ## Other considerations

 Related, but mostly orthogonal considerations:

-* Ensure sensible values are never written to disk,
+* Ensure sensible values are never written to disk
 * Ensure sensible values are [not stored in environment variables](https://cheatsheetseries.owasp.org/cheatsheets/Secrets_Management_Cheat_Sheet.html#51-injection-of-secrets-file-in-memory) to prevent them being accessible to other processes, or included in logs or system dumps.